-21. Vehicle access to the quarry is to be taken from the proposed entrance to the property from the Kings Highway.
+21. Vehicle access to the quarry is to be taken from the new entrance to the property from the Kings Highway.

-Prior to the extraction of any material from the site, the Kings Highway entrance is to be constructed in accordance with the NSW RMS conditions.
+Prior to the extraction of any material from the site, the Kings Highway entrance is to be constructed in accordance with the NSW RMS conditions (Conditions 47-55).

-A maximum of six haulage movements shall occur on a daily basis (three in each direction along the Kings Highway).
+22. A maximum of ten haulage movements shall occur on a daily basis (five in each direction along the Kings Highway).